Carecup/mystical-appointments/README.md

 ## Docker Deployment

-The repository now includes a `docker-compose.yml` which spins up the app together with a local Supabase stack.
+The repository now includes a `docker-compose.yml` which spins up the app together with a PostgreSQL database.

 ```sh
 docker compose up -d
 ```

+Copy `.env.example` to `.env` and fill in your credentials.
 The site will be served on port `80`.
 Point `fastpanel36645.hostkey.in` to your server and open the domain in the browser.

 For details see [`DEPLOY_DOCKER.md`](DEPLOY_DOCKER.md).